ABOUT BOM SPECIES LIST BUTTERFLY HISTORY PIONEER LEPIDOPTERISTS METHODS

 96 Northern Broken-Dash Wallengrenia egeremet (Scudder, 1864)

 Scudder named this skipper for Egeremet, a chief or sachem who participated in the war waged by Indians in Maine against the English between 1688 and 1697.
 Egeremet, assisted by the French, attacked a garrison in Wells, Maine in 1692 (Zirlin, 2005-6).
-Scudder was the first to name egeremet, and to formally describe it from a type specimen taken in Massachusetts.
+Scudder was the first to name egeremet, and to formally describe it from a type specimen taken in Massachusetts (#15827 in the MCZ).
 But he and other early lepidopterists did not clearly distinguish this species from otho, the Southern Broken-Dash, whose description and naming trace back to English naturalist J. E. Smith in 1797, working from a drawing supplied by James Abbot in Georgia.
 The two species were definitively separated only in the 1970s, through the work of J. M. Burns (1985).
 But since Southern Broken-Dash is a southeastern coastal plain species, not found north of Maryland in the east, Scudder’s comments about the butterfly in the northeast apply to egeremet only.

 Photo: Great Blue Hill, Milton, Mass., F. Model, June 29, 2009

-By the 1930’s, Northern Broken-Dash seems to have become much more common throughout Massachusetts.
-In his review of the lepidoptera of the region, Farquhar (1934) is able to list many more specimens and locations than Scudder had, particularly in eastern Massachusetts: Andover (F. G. Sanborn), Woods Hole (Forbes), Chester (C.W.
-Johnson), Stoneham (C. V. Blackburn), Salem ( F. H. Walker), Marblehead (Walker), Monterey (Sprague); Westwood (D. W. Farquhar), Gloucester (Forbes), and Phillipston (H. H. Shepard).
-(See Boston University and Harvard MCZ museums for specimens.)
-Jones and Kimball (1943) report it "widely distributed, not rare" on Martha's Vineyard, although absent from Nantucket.
+By the 1930’s, Northern Broken-Dash seems to have become much more common, at least in eastern Massachusetts.
+In his review of the lepidoptera of the region, Farquhar (1934) is able to list many more specimens and locations than Scudder had, particularly in eastern Massachusetts: Andover (F. G. Sanborn, 1868, specimen at BU), Gloucester (Forbes), Marblehead (Walker), Salem ( F. H. Walker), Stoneham (C. V. Blackburn), Westwood (D. W. Farquhar), and Woods Hole (Forbes,1919, specimen at BU) in the east, as well as Chester (C. W. Johnson, 1914, specimens at BU and MCZ), Monterey (Sprague), and Phillipston (H. H. Shepard) in western Massachusetts.
+(Boston University and Harvard MCZ have several but not all of these specimens.)
+The MCZ has a 1914 specimen from Tyngsboro, a 1918 specimen from Weston, and a 1945 Nabokov specimen from Wellesley.
+Jones and Kimball (1943) report Northern Broken-Dash as "widely distributed, not rare" on Martha's Vineyard, but absent from Nantucket.
+There are no specimens in the Kimball Collection at the Nantucket Maria Mitchell museum.

 Host Plants and Habitat

-The 1990-95 Connecticut Atlas found Northern Broken-Dash ovipositing in the wild on Dichanthelium [=Panicum] clandestinum, or Deer-tongue Grass, and Panicum dichotomiflorum or Fall Panic-grass.
-Shapiro (1974) reports P. dichtomum Forked Panic-grass for New York state.
+The 1990-95 Connecticut Atlas found Northern Broken-Dash ovipositing in the wild on Dichanthelium [=Panicum] clandestinum, or deer-tongue grass, and Panicum dichotomiflorum or fall panic-grass.
+Shapiro (1974) reports P. dichtomum forked panic-grass for New York state.
 These three panic grasses are native and widespread throughout Massachusetts (Sorrie and Somers 1999).
-It is not clear whether Northern-Broken Dash uses the widely planted Switchgrass (Panicum virgatum) in Massachusetts; this grass is strictly native only in the central part of the state, but has been introduced in eastern Massachusetts and the Berkshires.
+It is not clear whether Northern-Broken Dash uses the widely planted switchgrass (Panicum virgatum) in Massachusetts; this grass is strictly native only in the central part of the state, but has been introduced in eastern Massachusetts and the Berkshires.
 Schweitzer (NatureServe 2010) indicates Panicum virgatum as the main host in southern New Jersey, but Scott (1986) does not list it as a natural host, although the butterfly can be raised on it in the lab.

 Relative Abundance Today

 MBC sight records 2000-2007 rank Northern Broken-Dash as “Uncommon to Common” today.
 Uncommon 100 years ago, it is now one of our four most common native grass skippers, the others being Peck’s Skipper, Least Skipper, and Dun Skipper (Table 5).
 (European Skipper is introduced.)
-The 1986-90 Atlas termed it “locally common” throughout the state, but perhaps more common in the east.
+The 1986-90 Atlas called it “locally common” throughout the state, but perhaps more common in the east.
 It is interesting that a species so familiar today was so little known by Scudder, and not at all by Harris.
 It seems to have been pushing its range northward, and/or becoming more common by increasing its tolerance for disturbed situations.

 Chart 96: MBC Sightings per Total Trip Reports, 1992-2009